qianguih/voxelnet/README.md

 # TODO
 - [ ] improve the performances
-- [ ] fix the deadlock problem in multi-thread processing in training
+- [X] fix the deadlock problem in multi-thread processing in training
-- [ ] fix the deadlock problem when `vis` flag is set to True in `test.py`
+- [X] fix the infinite loop problem in `test.py`
 - [ ] replace averaged calibration matrices with correct ones